piotrek1555/Azure-Fundamentals-Workshops/Instructions/02-App-services/1-Deploy-custom-web-app-to-app-services-in-vs-code.md

     ![cmd-in-file-explorer](/assets/cmd-in-file-explorer.PNG)

-2. In the terminal window type command `dotnet new webapp -o CustomWebApplication` and hit enter.
+2. In the terminal window type command `dotnet new webapp -o CustomWebApplication --framework "net6.0"` and hit enter.
 It should create for you the .net core web application with default template

     ![net-core-new-webapp](/assets/net-core-new-webapp.PNG)